 Chuck Henry is still one of the top players in the Washington, D.C., area.
-He is now putting his coaching talents to work as a first-year assistant at Catholic University.
+He is now putting his coaching talents to work as a second-year assistant at Catholic University.

 Henry has played with and against NBA players in the Goodman League at Barry Farms in southeast Washington, D.C., for the past six summers.
 Teammates have included Roger Mason – whom Steve Howes coached in high school – and Michael Beasley, both with the Miami Heat.
 In 2008, Henry’s team featured Ty Lawson (Denver Nuggets), former Washington Wizard Gilbert Arenas and Kevin Durant (Oklahoma City Thunder).
 It was Arenas who suggested Henry play professionally.